oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/693_size/3_mm_id_8_mm_od_4_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 693 Size 3 Mm Id 8 Mm Od 4 Mm Depth
+# Hardware Bearing 600 Series 693 Size 3 mm Id 8 mm Od 4 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base